origamimagiro/flat-folder/README.md

         - `[f1, f2]`, `[f1, f3]`, `[f2, f3]`
         - Out of the $2^3 = 8$ possible assignments of these variables, only
           6 of them are valid (avoid intersection).
+        - There are at most $O(|F|^3)$ taco-taco constraints.

+    - The variables and constraints form a bipartite constraint graph with one vertex for each variable and constraint, with an edge between a variable and a constraint if the constraint is associated with the variable.
+This graph has size $O(|F|^3)$.

+3. If the crease pattern is mountain/valley assigned, each edge assignments forces the assignment of one Boolean variable.
+Flat-Folder makes these assignments, and assigns any variables that can be infered from those assignments according to the constraints.

+4. After removing any the variables that may have been assigned in the last step from the constraint graph, the graph may be disconnected into multiple unconnected components.
+If it is variables in one component cannot have any effect on variables in another component, so their assignments are independent.

+5. Lastly, Flat-Folder finds valid solutions for each connected component of variables via a brute-force search.
+If each component has only a polynomial number of solutions, solving each connected component independently can implicitly represent an exponential number of folded states in polynomial space.